Does anyone have any recommendations for diabetes-tracking software that works on a Pocket PC?

-I have been using DiabeticPIM for a long time, and for the most part, really like it.
-It has most everything I need, and I found the food database to be excellent.
-It is easy to use, and has some nice reporting features that I publish on my website.
+I have been using DiabeticPIM for a long time, and for the most part, I really like it.
+It has almost everything I need, and I found the food database excellent.
+It is easy to use and has some nice reporting features that I used to publish on my website.
 They also recently released a desktop component, which is very nice as well.

 However, I’m not sure how active the developer is.
 I am having a problem where when I purge my past data, it wipes out my basal rates too!
 Then I have to re-enter them, which creates a “Basal Rate Change” entry in my logbook.
 Makes people think that I’m mucking with my basal rates every week or so!
-I wrote the support address on 12/29/04, and have not heard anything back yet.
-I’ve also sent in a number of suggestions for features/enhancements, and didn’t get any response their either.
+I wrote the support address on 12/29/04 and have not heard back.
+I’ve also sent in several suggestions for features/enhancements and didn’t get any response there either.
 Not that a response is required for enhancement requests, but it certainly is for support requests!!

-I have a number of features that I think are required (some higher priority or importance than others), and some others that are just desired.
-I intend to compile a list of those things, then compare that against the software’s that are available, and see what best matches up.
+I have some features that I think are required (some higher priority or importance than others) and others that are just desired.
+I intend to compile a list of those things, then compare that against the available software, and see what best matches up.

-There does not seem to be a whole lot of people developing software for tracking diabetes (type 1 or 2).
+There do not seem to be many people developing software for tracking diabetes (type 1 or 2).
 There is a handful, but not enough to make things competitive.
-I want something in the league of Pocket Informant and SBSH’s Pocket Breeze – you know, quality robust all-encompassing software.
+I want something in the league of Pocket Informant and SBSH’s Pocket Breeze – you know, quality, robust, all-encompassing software.

-If you know of any, or have something you particularly like, drop a comment on this post.
+If you know of any or have something you particularly like, comment on this post.

 I’ll add another post when I find something I like (or settle on).
 Maybe I’ll compile my list of features I want and start marketing the idea to some of the prominent pocket pc developers out there… See if I can talk anyone into taking the project on!
 That’s pretty ambitious, and who knows if I’ll take it that far – but big things start with little ideas.